saisandeepvaddi/electron-custom-menu-bar/README.md

   <img alt="Result image before clicking on menu" src="./result_image.jpg" width="500" />
 </p>

 If you guessed it, none of the buttons in the menu bar work.
 Because we didn't add `onclick` event listeners for them.
 Let's do that.
-Remember we attached some electron api utility functions to the `window` object in `preload.js`?
-We'll use them in click listeners.
+Remember we attached some utility functions to the `window` object in `preload.js`?
+We'll use them in button click listeners.

 ```js
 // renderer.js